 Alternates.
 Each Promoter Director may designate an individual (“Alternate”) to act in his or her stead, exercising all the rights, responsibilities, and privileges assigned to the Promoter Director.
 Such designation is made by posting notice to the appropriate mailing list or providing other written notice approved by the Board.
 The designated Alternate must also be an employee or authorized agent of the relevant Promoter Member and may serve until any of the conditions defined in Section a) above pertains or until the Promoter Director or Promoter Member withdraws such designation by posting notice to the appropriate mailing list designated by the Board.
 The intention of this provision is to improve continuity of Board membership over time.
 Care should be taken to avoid rapid or regular rotation of alternates.

 Good Standing.
-In order to be in good standing, and thus have the right to vote in any particular Board meeting, a Promoter Director (or Alternate) must be associated with a Promoter Member in good standing and have participated in at least three of the last five duly noticed Board meetings prior to the meeting at issue.
+In order to be in good standing, and thus have the right to vote in any particular Board meeting, a Promoter Director (or Alternate) must be associated with a Promoter Member in good standing and either that Promoter Director or Alternate must have participated in at least three of the last five duly noticed Board meetings prior to the meeting at issue.
 A Promoter Director appointed by a new Promoter Member will be considered in good standing for the first five meetings after the Promoter Member joins the Corporation.
-If a Promoter Director is not in good standing due to attendance, he, or she, or Alternate, must attend two consecutive Board meetings to restore his or her good standing, only after which such Promoter Director will be considered in good standing for the following (third) meeting.
+If a Promoter Director is not in good standing due to attendance, he or she, (or Alternate), must attend two consecutive Board meetings to restore his or her good standing, only after which such Promoter Director will be considered in good standing for the following (third) meeting.
 A Promoter Member in good standing may appoint a new Promoter Director but the new Promoter Director will inherit the standing of the Promoter Director being replaced.

 Removal.
 A Promoter Director may be removed from office by the Board for any cause deemed sufficient upon a unanimous vote of all disinterested Promoter Directors in good standing.
 In the event of removal of a Promoter Director, the Promoter Member retains its right to appoint a Promoter Director but must not re-appoint the removed Director.
 Any such replacement Promoter Director inherits the standing of the removed Promoter Director.